microsoft/Kusto-Query-Language/doc/shufflequery.md

 | consume
 ```

+## Use join with shuffle to improve performance

-The following example shows how shuffle `join` improves performance considerably.
+The following example shows how using `shuffle` strategy with the `join` operator improves performance.

 The examples were sampled on a cluster with 10 nodes where the data is spread over all these nodes.

-The left table has 15M records where the cardinality of the `join` key is ~14M.
-The right side of the `join` is with 150M records and the cardinality of the `join` key is 10M.
-Running the regular strategy of the `join`, the query ends after ~28 seconds and the memory usage peak is 1.43 GB:
+The query's left-side source table has 15M records where the cardinality of the `join` key is ~14M.
+The query's right-side source has 150M records and the cardinality of the `join` key is 10M.
+The query ends after ~28 seconds and the memory usage peak is 1.43 GB:

 ```kusto
 customer